ShishirKumar93/feature_importance/README.md

 5. Drop Column Importance
 6. Shap Importance

-I have also explored methods that help compare performance of these techniques and develop a better understanding of feature importance in general:

-1. Comparing feature importance techniques - Top N feature loss
-2. Automatic Feature Selection
+Next, I train models using 1,2,3.. most important feature(s), as predicted by each of above techniques, and compare losses to identify which technique is more efficient.
+I have also implemented a simple Automatic Feature Selection technique which iteratively finds the best (and simpler) model.

+Finally, I discuss two statistical technqiues that give a deeper understanding of the generated scores:

-3. Variance in Feature Importances
+1. Variance in Feature Importances
-4. Empirical P-Values
+2. Empirical P-Values

 Thanks to Prof. [Terence Parr](https://github.com/parrt) for his guidance and support in this school project.